 1) How effectively have the writers in your group used Morrison’s text in their drafts?
 Have they targeted specific scenes, images, and quotations to help make their point?
 Have they incorporated quotations into their text effectively?
 For each essay in your group, you might try to identify one or two examples where the writer has used sources well – or where you have questions.

-2) Have the writers in your group drawn from the Foreword to the The Bluest Eye to make a point about the novel?
+2) Have the writers in your group drawn from the Foreword to the The Bluest Eye to make a point or critical observation about the novel?
 Does that point help to explain or reveal something about the characters involved?
 In other words, can you find a thesis or a claim that does more than simply echo the events of the novel?

 3) What could the writers in your group do to improve their drafts?
 Are you left with any unanswered questions?
 Can you see ways that the writers could deepen their response to Morrison’s writing?
-What do you think the writers should do to develop their drafts from here?
+What do you think the writers should do to develop and focus their drafts from here?

 In our last class session, we began thinking about the ways that Morrison’s focus on “ugliness” in The Bluest Eye might have been a way of responding to — or even investigating — the phrase “Black is Beautiful.”
 Certainly, her attempt isn’t to deny or resist the sentiment behind those words.
 Instead, we might say that she’s trying to uncover some of the values that are implicit in the assertion of “beauty” and to consider both the uses and the limits involved in making such a claim.
 Here’s how another literary scholar, Agnes Suranyi, puts it: